-The Gift of the Holy Name « Catholic Insight
+The Power of the Holy Name « Catholic Insight

-As we journey into 2019, the Church celebrates the Holy Name of Jesus on this third of January, with the whole month dedicated to this devotion, the name above all other names, by which all men are saved’, and to which every knee shall bend and every tongue proclaim that Jesus Christ is Lord.
+On this third day of the new calendar year, the Church celebrates the Holy Name of Jesus on this third of January, with the whole month dedicated to this devotion, the name above all other names, by which all men are saved, and to which every knee shall bend and every tongue proclaim that Jesus Christ is Lord.
 The power of the holy name is vast indeed, as the Catechism makes clear:

 The name “Jesus” signifies that the very name of God is present in the person of his Son, made man for the universal and definitive redemption from sins.
 It is the divine name that alone brings salvation, and henceforth all can invoke his name, for Jesus united himself to all men through his Incarnation, so that “there is no other name under heaven given among men by which we must be saved.”